danbev/learning-iot/notes/bluetooth.md

 With broadcasting data is sent out to any scanning device in listening range.
 This is one way communication and the sender is called the broadcaster and the listeners are called observers.
-The message that the broadcaster sends are called `advertising` packets and the observer repeatadly scans the preset frequenies to receive any of these advertising packets.
+The message that the broadcaster sends are called `advertising` packets and the observer repeatably scans the preset frequencies to receive any of these advertising packets.
 Broadcasting is the only way to send data to multiple devices at once.
 The advertising packet contains a 31 bit payload but it is possible to have an optional `Scan Response` to allow for 62 bytes.